mlswg/mls-protocol/draft-ietf-mls-protocol.md

 not be listed.
 Extensions that appear in the `extensions` field of a LeafNode MUST be included in the `extensions` field of the `capabilities` field.

-The `membership` field connects the member's info to the group.
-Its contents vary depending on the context in which the LeafNode appears in the protocol:

-* A LeafNode pre-published in a KeyPackage MUST have this field set to the null optional value.
-* A LeafNode sent in an Update proposal MUST have this field set.
-The `group_id` MUST match the value set for the overall group, and the `parent_hash` field MUST be empty.
-* A LeafNode sent in an UpdatePath MUST have this field set.
-The `group_id` MUST be correct, and the `parent_hash` field MUST contain the parent hash of the first node in the UpdatePath.
+The `leaf_node_source` field indicates how this LeafNode came to be added to the tree.

+In the case where the leaf was added to the tree based on a pre-published KeyPackage, the `lifetime` field represents the times between which clients will consider a LeafNode valid.
+These times are represented as absolute times, measured in seconds since the Unix epoch (1970-01-01T00:00:00Z).
+An expired LeafNode MUST NOT be sent in an Add proposal.
+If an Add proposal contains an expired LeafNode, it MUST be rejected as invalid.
+When a client first downloads the tree for a group on joining, the client SHOULD NOT reject the tree because there are expired leaf nodes in the tree, since these nodes may have been valid when they were added.
+Applications MUST define a maximum total lifetime that is acceptable for a LeafNode, and reject any LeafNode where the total lifetime is longer than this duration.

+In the case where the leaf node was inserted into the tree via a Commit message, the `parent_hash` field contains the parent hash for this leaf node (see
+{{parent-hash}}).

+The LeafNodeTBS structure covers the fields above the signature in the LeafNode.
+In addition, when the leaf node was created in the context of a group (the update and commit cases), the group ID of the group is added as context to the signature.

 Since the LeafNode is a structure which is stored in the group's ratchet tree and updated depending on the evolution of the tree, each modification of its